huggingface/swift-transformers/README.md

 Using `swift-transformers` in your project?
 Let us know and we'll add you to the list!

-## Supported Models

-You can run inference on Core ML models with `swift-transformers`.
-Note that Core ML is not required to use the `Tokenizers` or `Hub` modules.

-This package has been tested with autoregressive language models such as:

-- GPT, GPT-Neox, GPT-J.
-- SantaCoder.
-- StarCoder.
-- Falcon.
-- Llama 2.

-Encoder-decoder models such as T5 and Flan are currently _not supported_.

 ## Other Tools

 - [`swift-chat`](https://github.com/huggingface/swift-chat), a simple app demonstrating how to use this package.
 - [`exporters`](https://github.com/huggingface/exporters), a Core ML conversion package for transformers models, based on Apple's [`coremltools`](https://github.com/apple/coremltools).
-- [`transformers-to-coreml`](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml), a no-code Core ML conversion tool built on `exporters`.

 ## Contributing